-Have you been enjoying the cold snap?
-With the thermometer diving towards zero over the past few weeks, it’s time to think about winter vocabulary.
+Are you enjoying the cold snap?
+With the thermometer diving towards zero across the UK and Christmas just around the corner, it’s time to think about winter weather vocabulary.
 There are many ways to describe a cold day – certainly useful when living in a northern climate!
 From cool to chilly to freezing, whether the wind is breezy, blustery or gale-force – with or without a downpour – cold weather vocabulary is always handy at this time of year.
 Read on to explore the English vocabulary you need to talk about the cold weather.

 Read on to explore English cold weather vocabulary so you can deal with any cold weather situation this winter.